 Live Oak Society

-The Live Oak Society was founded in 1934 by Dr. Edwin Lewis Stephens, the first President of the University of Southwestern Louisiana, then Southwestern Louisiana Institute.
+The Live Oak Society was founded in 1934 by Dr. Edwin Lewis Stephens, the first President of the University of Louisiana at Lafayette, then Southwestern Louisiana Institute.
 His inspiration for starting the society came from road trips on the Old Spanish Trail.

 Dr. Stephens first suggested organizing this unique society in an article in the Louisiana Conservation Review titled, "I Saw in Louisiana a Live Oak Growing."
 Published in April 1934, this article was titled after a poem by Walt Whitman.
 In the article he stated, "I have been considering the live oak for some time and am coming to believe that the world does not realize what a splendid possession it holds in this tree....Why do we not form a Louisiana Live Oak Association?
 Let the membership be composed of the trees themselves....I will volunteer my service for a time as Acting Secretary....I suggest that the members of the Association shall consist of trees whose age is not less than a hundred years....I, at present, number among my personal acquaintance forty-three such live oaks in Louisiana eligible for charter membership."